Department for Digital, Culture, Media and Sport

-The Department for Culture, Media and Sport (DCMS) is a ministerial department of the Government of the United Kingdom.
-It holds the responsibility for culture and sport, and some aspects of the media throughout the UK, such as broadcasting.
+The Department for Digital, Culture, Media and Sport (DCMS) is a ministerial department of the Government of the United Kingdom.
+It holds the responsibility for culture and sport in England, and some aspects of the media throughout the UK, such as broadcasting.
 Its main offices are at 100 Parliament Street, occupying part of the building known as Government Offices Great George Street.

-It also has responsibility for the tourism, leisure and creative industries (some jointly with the Department for Business and Trade).
+It also has responsibility for the tourism, leisure and creative industries (some jointly with the Department for Business, Innovation, Science and Trade).
 The department was also responsible for the delivery of the 2012 Olympic Games and Paralympic Games.

-From 2017 to 2023, the department had responsibility for the building of a digital economy and was known as the Department for Digital, Culture, Media and Sport.
-The responsibilities for digital policy were transferred to the newly created Department for Science, Innovation and Technology in the February 2023 cabinet reshuffle.

-History and responsibilities
+History

 DCMS originates from the Department of National Heritage (DNH), which itself was created on 11 April 1992 out of various other departments, soon after the Conservative election victory.
 The former ministers for the Arts and for Sport (both created in 1964) had previously been located in other departments.

 DNH was renamed as the Department for Culture, Media and Sport (DCMS) on 14 July 1997, under the premiership of Tony Blair.
 It was renamed to Department for Digital, Culture, Media and Sport on 3 July 2017, staying DCMS under the premiership of Theresa May to reflect the department's increased activity in the digital sector.
-The department was renamed back to the Department for Culture, Media and Sport (DCMS) in February 2023, with responsibility for digital moving to the new Department for Science, Innovation and Technology.
+The department was renamed back to the Department for Culture, Media and Sport (DCMS) in February 2023, with responsibility for digital moving to the new Department for Science, Innovation and Technology (DSIT).
+The digital elements of DSIT were moved back to DCMS in 2026 under the Burnham ministry, with the department being renamed again to the Department for Digital, Culture, Media and Sport.